ku-kom/ku_swiper/README.md

 ```

-The result is available in `Dist/` folder.
+The result is available in `Dist/` folders.

 ## Bugs and feature requests